SharonWHLing/custom_commute_planner/README.md

 # custom_commute_planner
-Python 2.7 script for a beta version of a transit-based trip planner; custom GUI via Tkinter.
+Python 2.7 script for a beta version of a transit-based trip planner; incorporates a custom GUI via Tkinter.

 This was a demo project for Programming for GIS class in 2019 at the Georgia Institute of Technology.